ericmjl/essays-on-data-science/docs/people-skills/hiring.md

 Because ["data science can't be done in a GUI"][hadley], we need to ensure that our candidates can write both readable and maintainable code.
-After all, even though our primary value add is modeling skill, we still need to write code that surrounds the model so that we can make the model useful.
+After all, even though our primary value-add is our modeling skills, we still need to write code that surrounds the model so that we can make the model useful.
-Hence, it is crucial to effectively asses a candidate's coding skills.
+Hence, it is crucial to assess a candidate's coding skills.

 How do we assess coding skills?
 If a candidate interests me,